General Anaesthetic Dental Work in Turkey

 If your anxiety is the barrier between you and the dental work you need, GA removes that barrier completely.
 The extra £300-600 is negligible compared to the total cost of treatment and the years of deterioration that continued avoidance will cause.

-Start with a free dental assessment to understand what treatment you need.
+Start by building your dental package to understand what treatment you need.
 Once you have a treatment plan, you can discuss sedation options directly with clinics.
 If you use MyDentalFly's quote builder, you can specify that you require GA and receive quotes from clinics equipped to provide it.

 The patients who finally take the plunge after years of avoidance almost universally say the same thing: they wish they'd done it sooner.